Parts, Cell Structure and Labeled Diagram

 * This form of photosynthesis is beneficial for plants found in extremely hot and dry areas because stomata remain closed during the day which prevents them from losing water.

-Microscopy Contribution to Plant Biology
+Microscopy Contribution to Understanding Plant Cell and Biology

 Following a number of improvements, scientists were able to identify individual cells which led to the conclusion that all things are composed of cells (cell theory).